Examination of the intestines using modern methods. Treatment of intestinal obstruction Other research methods

 • gastrointestinal reflux.

-Before FEGDS preparation is required.
+Before FEGDS, preparation is required.
 It includes not eating immediately before the procedure and following a diet for several days.
-Spicy foods, nuts, seeds, chocolate, coffee and alcoholic beverages should be excluded from the diet 2-3 days before the study.
-Dinner on the eve should be no later than 18 pm.
+2-3 days before the test, you need to exclude spicy foods, nuts, seeds, chocolate, coffee and alcoholic drinks.
+You need to have dinner the night before no later than 6 pm.

-In the morning you can not eat breakfast and brush your teeth.
-It is necessary to examine the duodenum and stomach in the supine position on the left side with the knees pressed to the body.
+In the morning you cannot have breakfast and brush your teeth.
+The duodenum and stomach should be examined in a lying position on the left side with the knees pressed to the body.
 A thin tube with a camera is inserted through the patient's mouth.
-Local anesthesia is carried out.
-This ensures a painless procedure.
-During the examination, the person should not talk.
-Saliva should be swallowed only with the permission of a doctor.
-You can eat only 2 hours after the study.
+Local anesthesia is performed.
+This ensures the procedure is painless.
+The person should not talk during the examination.
+You should only swallow saliva with your doctor's permission.
+You can eat only 2 hours after the test.

 • curvature of the spinal column;